- Karen McCall, Senior Advisor, Accessible Document Design, Open Access Technologies

 - Format: Lecture

 - Type of session: General Conference

-It ahs been four years since the UN adopted the Sustainable Development Goals, among which is goal 4.5 Inclusive Education.
+It has been four years since the UN adopted the Sustainable Development Goals, among which is goal 4.5 Inclusive Education.
 This session provides an overview of the progress made toward the inclusion of people with disabilities in learning opportunities.

-It ahs been four years since the UN adopted the Sustainable Development Goals which included goal 4.5 Inclusive Education.
+It has been four years since the UN adopted the Sustainable Development Goals which included goal 4.5 Inclusive Education.
 Since then there has been a concerted focus on inclusion in higher education and what that means.
 This session looks at some of the emerging models of inclusive education and how access to digital content is being moved forward through legislation and international treaties.
-There are still barriers to learning that are common among people with disabilities around the glove.
+There are still barriers to learning that are common among people with disabilities around the globe.
 However, within the past four to eight years, new models of document remediation and training have evolved.
 It is relatively easy to find information and video instruction on how to make digital content accessible.
-This session looks at what ahs been done and what has to be done to move us closer to the 2030 goal of inclusive education.
+This session looks at what has been done and what has to be done to move us closer to the 2030 goal of inclusive education.